15 Answers to 529 Plan Questions

 Does each child need a separate 529 plan?
 Photo by Austin Pacheco on Unsplash

 Yes!
 A 529 plan cannot have multiple beneficiaries.
 The Secure Act 2.0 now allows $35,000 to be rolled over to the beneficiary’s Roth IRA.
 HOWEVER, the 529 account has to have been in the beneficiary’s name for 15 years.
+You could potentially reset the timer on this if you change the beneficiary in your account.
 It will be more work to manage multiple accounts, but will be simpler to use the accounts to pay for school later on or for rollovers later.

 You’ll also want separate accounts if your kids won’t overlap going to college.
 When you have a child attending college, you may want to move to a more conservative mix to avoid market losses in the account.
 This would dampen the growth on the account for the child/children coming up to use the funds next.